Terms and conditions

 Mortar boards either made or purchased online are acceptable, and encouraged.

 Virtual Ceremony links and platform

-All registered students will be contacted with a link to their specific ceremony.
-This link should only be used by the graduating student.
-Only students will be admitted to the Virtual Ceremony room.
+All registered graduates will be contacted with a link to their specific ceremony.
+This link should only be used by the graduate.
+Only registered graduates will be sorted into the Virtual Ceremony breakout room.

 Guests should be sent the YouTube link to watch the live stream.

 Eligible and provisionally eligible graduates will be sent the Virtual Ceremony communications, including the invite, via email.
 This will be sent to your UWE Bristol email account and your personal email address.